Poetry Submissions are currently closed.

 With our online magazine, SPAM aims to publish exciting poetry that speaks to the post-internet generation.
-Our tastes are varied, but for an idea of what we publish you can peruse our back catalogue of zines, anthologies and pamphlets.
+Our tastes are varied, but for an idea of what we publish you can peruse our back catalogue of zines, anthologies and pamphlets, or check out our post-internet scrapbook here.
 We welcome any type of content that may be deemed 'poetic' in the 21st century.
 Simultaneous submissions are perfectly fine, as long as you inform us if your work has been accepted elsewhere.
 We don't do bios.

 → Please submit up to three A4 pages of poems as a .doc and PDF document (or any suitable format for video/audio/cross-media submissions).